cockroachdb/docs/src/current/v23.2/select-for-update.md

 {% include_cached new-in.html version="v23.2" %} `SELECT ...
 FOR SHARE` is primarily used with [`READ COMMITTED`]({% link {{ page.version.version }}/read-committed.md %}) transactions.

 If you need to read the latest value of a row, but not update the row, use `SELECT ...
 FOR SHARE` to block all concurrent writes on the row without unnecessarily blocking concurrent reads.
+This allows an application to build cross-row consistency constraints by ensuring that rows that are read in a `READ COMMITTED` transaction will not change before the writes in the same transaction have been committed.
 For details, see [Locking reads]({% link {{ page.version.version }}/read-committed.md %}#locking-reads).

 Under `READ COMMITTED` isolation, CockroachDB uses the `SELECT ...
 FOR SHARE` locking mechanism to perform [foreign key]({% link {{ page.version.version }}/foreign-key.md %}) checks.